Bewitched: Cancellation and aftermath

 Despite the low ratings, Bewitched still had a contract for two more seasons on ABC.
 The network was willing to honor that contract by renewing the sitcom for a ninth season.
 Montgomery had grown tired of the series and wanted other roles.
 Her husband William Asher and she had separated and would divorce in 1974.
-Ashmont Productions, the production company for Elizabeth Montgomery and William Asher (the combination of ASHmont and MONTgomery), was one of the production companies for Bewitched.
+Ashmont Productions, the production company for Elizabeth Montgomery and William Asher (the combination of ASHer and MONTgomery), was one of the production companies for Bewitched.

 Asher pitched an idea to ABC for a sitcom starring Paul Lynde.
 The concept was based on the play Howie, about a lawyer, Paul Simms (played by Paul Lynde), whose daughter marries a slacker named Howard, or "Howie".
 Paul's character despises him, as he is not interested in earning money or traditional pursuits.
 In creating a series for Paul Lynde, Asher decided to resurrect the Howie concept for ABC and Screen Gems as a replacement for Bewitched the following year.
 Asher designed The Paul Lynde Show to be ABC's counterpart to CBS's All in the Family, but the show lacked the controversial and topical issues brought up by that series, due to ABC's restriction on social realism.
 This was despite Lynde's rewrite of the show's dialog to make the series more lively and comedic.
-When The Paul Lynde Show debuted on ABC in the fall of 1972, it inherited Bewitched’s time slot during its last season on Wednesday nights opposite the first half of the top-30 hit The Carol Burnett Show on CBS and the top-20 hit Adam-12 on NBC.
+When The Paul Lynde Show debuted on ABC in the fall of 1972, it inherited Bewitcheds time slot during its last season on Wednesday nights opposite the first half of the top-30 hit The Carol Burnett Show on CBS and the top-20 hit Adam-12 on NBC.
 While the premiere episode of The Paul Lynde Show did well in the ratings, strong negative reactions not only to Lynde's character, but also the premise of the series, led to bad word of mouth and eventual cancellation of the series.

 The Paul Lynde Show bore some similarities to Bewitched; some of the sets used for the Simmses' house and backyard were used from the Stephenses' home.
 The name of Paul's law firm McNish and Simms was similar to the name of Darrin Stephens's advertising agency McMann and Tate.
 Many actors regularly seen on Bewitched also appeared on Lynde's series, including Mabel Albertson, Herb Voland, Jack Collins, Richard X. Slattery, and Dick Wilson.